 USA Hockey is concerned with locker room activities between minor players; minor players and adult players; adults being alone with individual minor players in locker rooms; and with non-official or non-related adults having unsupervised access to minor participants at sanctioned team events.

-It is the policy of USA Hockey and USA Hockey InLine, that all Affiliates, Districts, leagues, and local hockey programs have at least one responsible adult present directly monitoring the locker room during all team events to assure that only participants, (coaches and players), approved team personnel and family members are permitted in the locker room and to supervise the conduct in the locker room.
-Any individual meetings with a minor participant and a coach in a locker room shall require a responsible adult be with the coach.
+It is the policy of USA Hockey and USA Hockey Inline that all Affiliates, Districts, leagues, and local hockey programs have at least one responsible adult present directly monitoring the locker room during all team events to assure that only participants (coaches and players), approved team personnel and family members are permitted in the locker room, and to supervise the conduct in the locker room.
+Any individual meetings with a minor participant and a coach in a locker room shall require a responsible adult to be with the Coach.

-Further, responsible adults must personally monitor the locker room environment at all times while participants are present and also make sure the locker room is appropriately secured during times when minor participants are on the ice.
+Further, responsible adults must personally always monitor the locker room environment while participants are present and make sure the locker room is appropriately secured during times when minor participants are on the ice.

-Teams, leagues and local hockey associations shall also comply with the USA Hockey Coed locker room policy set out below.
+Teams, leagues, and local hockey associations shall also comply with the USA Hockey Coed Locker Room Policy set out below.

-- A. Where possible, have the male and female players undress/dress in separate locker rooms; then convene in a single dressing room to hold the coach's pre-game meeting; - B. Once the game is finished, hold the coach's post-game meeting; then have the male and female players proceed to their separate dressing rooms to undress and shower (separately), if available. - C. In those cases where separate facilities are not available, have one gender enter the locker room and change into their uniforms.
-That gender then leaves the locker room, while the other gender dresses.
-Both genders would then then assemble in the locker room and hold the coach's pre-game meeting. - D. Following the game and the coach's post-game meeting, where separate facilities are not available, the second gender group enters the locker room and undresses, while the first group waits outside until they have undressed and left the room.
-Once the second group leaves, the first group enters the locker room and undresses. - E. If sharing one locker room, have a minimum attire policy.
-All players should be required to arrive at the rink or change in a separate area so that prior to entering the locker room, they are wearing their hockey base layers or shorts and t-shirts (in good condition no holes or tears in clothing).
-All members of team must have this minimum attire before entering a co-ed locker room so that no player has the opportunity to see players of the opposite gender in a state of dress/undress.
+A. Where possible, have the male and female players undress/dress in separate locker rooms, then convene in a single dressing room to hold the Coach's pregame meeting.

+B. Once the game is finished, hold the Coach's post-game meeting then have the male and female players proceed to their separate dressing rooms to undress and shower (separately), if available.

+C. In cases where separate facilities are not available, have one gender enter the locker room and change into their uniforms.
+That gender then leaves the locker room while the other gender dresses.
+Both genders would then re-convene in the locker room and hold the Coach's pre-game meeting.

+D. Following the game and the Coach's post-game meeting, where separate facilities are not available, the second gender group enters the locker room and undresses while the first group waits outside until they have undressed and left the room.
+Once the second group leaves, the first group enters the locker room and undresses.

+E. If sharing one locker room, have a minimum attire policy.
+All players should be required to arrive at the rink or change in a separate area so that prior to entering the locker room, they are wearing their hockey base layers or shorts and T-shirts (in good condition - no holes or tears in clothing).
+All members of the team must have this minimum attire before entering a co-ed locker room so that no player could see players of the opposite gender in a state of dress/undress.